Mikhail Prokhorov: ONEXIM Group

 In May 2007, following the decision to exit Interros, Prokhorov launched the private investment fund ONEXIM Group, with assets valued at US$17 billion at the time.
 As the separation from Interros proceeded, and as other industries caught Prokhorov's attention, the group rapidly changed its investment profile.
 In April 2008, Prokhorov sold his 25% plus two shares stake in Norilsk Nickel to United Company RUSAL, another mining conglomerate controlled by his fellow billionaire Oleg Deripaska, in exchange for some 14% of Rusal stock, about US$5 billion in cash, and additional payment obligations of US$2 billion.
 The deal has been singled out as a major success for Prokhorov as only three months later, following a dip in oil prices, a disastrous stock market crash halved the value of most Russian companies, including Norilsk.
 He emerged as one of the very few businessmen to have cashed out in time.
 However, his wealth has also been affected, as the value of his remaining interests in various companies (including Rusal and Open Investments) declined sharply, and as the remaining payment from Rusal had to be postponed but has since been fully paid.

 In September 2008, ONEXIM Group acquired 50% of Renaissance Capital, a major Russian investment bank which has reportedly encountered liquidity problems.
 ONEXIM purchased a small bank, renaming it IFC (for the bank which Prokhorov had run in the early 1990s).
 One of ONEXIM Group's divisions focuses on the development of nanotechnology investing in high-technology projects such as white LEDs.
 One of the key areas of development is the production of materials with ultra–tiny structures used in energy generation and medicine.
 As part of that focus, ONEXIM purchased Optogan in 2008.

 In June 2007, the Russian Prime Minister, Mikhail Fradkov, announced the formation of the Government Council for Nanotechnology, to oversee the development of nanotechnology in the country.
 Prokhorov was one of 15 individuals appointed to the council, which was to be chaired by then-First Deputy Prime Minister Sergei Ivanov.

 In July 2009, the shareholders of RBC Information Systems agreed with Prokhorov's ONEXIM Group to sell an additional 51% stake for US$80 million, half of which went to pay off debts.
 The deal was closed in 2010.
 Prokhorov has business interests in mining and metallurgy (Polyus Gold, Intergeo, stake in Rusal), financial services (IFC-Bank, Soglassye insurance company, half of Renaissance Capital), utilities (stake in Quadra), nanotech, media (JV!) and real estate development (Open Investments).

 In 2016, Onexim sold its 20% stake in Uralkrali, and is considering selling off assets including United Co.
 Rusal, Opin PJSC and Quadra.

+In January 2022, ONEXIM Group sold 82.47% of the energy company PJSC Quadra to a subsidiary of Rosatom State Corporation.